 Create a Resume Profile

 The next step is to create a brief introduction of the content in your resume.
-This includes writing a resume summary if you have more achievements and experience and a resume objective to start your career.
+This includes writing a resume summary if you have more achievements and experience, and a resume objective to start your career.
 A summary of qualifications can be useful if you have more qualifications to showcase.

 List Your Work Experience

 You should pay attention to the professional experience section since most employers are most interested in it.
-We highly recommend using the reverse chronological order, where you first state your most recent work experience down to your initial career experience.
+We highly recommend using the reverse chronological order, where you first state your most recent work experience, down to your initial career experience.

 Here are effective tips on how to list your work experience:

-• Comprehensively describe your achievements using accomplishment statements rather than general words.
+- Comprehensively describe your achievements using accomplishment statements rather than general words.

-• Insert resume keywords when writing this part.
+- Insert resume keywords when writing this part.
 This is crucial since the Application Tracking Systems (ATS) use resume keywords during the resume filtering process.

-• Be specific and avoid vague language.
+- Be specific and avoid vague language.

 List Your Education

 Besides your experience, you also need to talk about your education when writing a Canadian resume.
 List your education and professional qualifications and the data obtained.
 Mention the degrees, name of institution, and the date attended.
-If you are yet to graduate, mention the expected graduation date and your Grade Point Average if it's 3.5 or above.
+If you have yet to graduate, mention the expected graduation date and your Grade Point Average if it's 3.5 or above.

 Skills